Association of School Psychologists of Pennsylvania (ASPP) Research Grant Award

 Applications are due by June 15th and December 15th at 11:59pm.
 No edits or changes to proposals may be made after this deadline.
 Applicants will be notified of the status of their application within 4 weeks of the submission deadline.
 The length of award typically will be one year.
 A no-cost, one-year extension may be requested; however, the request for a no-cost, one-year extension must be made in writing to the ASPP grant review committee within 60 days of the end of the funding period.

 The complete application should be converted to a single pdf file with the sections organized in the order listed under Section 6, Application Format, and submitted through the ASPP website on or before the deadline noted above.
 The single pdf file (multiple pdf files will be returned) should be labeled with the applicant’s last name, followed by the mentor’s last name and the submission date (e.g., Doe Beckman 1-25-2017.pdf).

 9. Reporting Requirements

 Within 6 months after the funding period (or within 6 months after the end of the no-cost, one-year extension period), award recipients are required to send the Final Report to the Association of School Psychologists of Pennsylvania (ASPP) describing (a) a brief summary of the findings (no more than 500 words), (b) how the funds were spent, (c) any significant deviations from the research strategy described in the application, and (d) a list of any presentations and publications emanating from the research.
 The Final Report should be converted to a single pdf file and submitted through the ASPP website.
-Recipients of the award may be asked to submit the final results of the project for presentation at the Association of School Psychologists of Pennsylvanias annual conference and/or submit an article for the ASPP InSight.
+Recipients of the award may be asked to submit the final results of the project for presentation at the ASPP annual conference and/or submit an article for the ASPP InSight.
 Other attempts to disseminate the projects findings are strongly encouraged.